flinguenheld/rusty_chew/README.md

 Rusty Chew uses the [usbd-human-interface-device](https://github.com/dlkj/usbd-human-interface-device) crate which simplifies **a lot** the usb management ❤️.
 Also the [pio-uart](https://github.com/Sympatron/pio-uart) which allowed me to create a uart half-duplex protocol.
-And the [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards) as a base to use the rp2040-zero board.
+And the [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards) as a base to use the rp2040-zero controller.

 <div align="center">
     <img src="./images/crab_back.png">